timomer/HAPP/README.md

 # HAPP ~ Hackabetes Artificial Pancreas Project

-Native Android implentaion of the OpenAPS.org algorithm with addiotnbal funcatiniality.
+Native Android implentaion of the OpenAPS.org algorithm with addiotnbal functionality.

 Current features:
 * Capture your Bolus and Carb Treatments